csupsup/VocalProps/README.md

 4. Prasad VK, Chuang M-F, Das A, Ramesh K, Yi Y, Dinesh KP, Borzée A (2022) Coexisting good neighbours: acoustic and calling microhabitat niche partitioning in two elusive syntopic species of balloon frogs, Uperodon systoma and U. globulosus (Anura: Microhylidae) and potential of individual vocal signatures.
 BMC Zoology, 7: 27.

 ## Installation
+Cleaned and standardized call samples must be placed in one folder, and the call format should be in .wav.
 ```r
 ## Check and install required packages
 req.pkgs <- c("devtools", "tuneR", "seewave", "future.apply", "furrr")